codelearner1024/jdk/src/jdk.jpackage/share/man/jpackage.md

     substrings.

     Expandable substrings are case-sensitive on Unix and case-insensitive on Windows.
-No string substitution occurs if the referenced environment variable is undefined.
+No string expansion occurs if the referenced environment variable is undefined.

     Environment variables with names "APPDIR", "BINDIR", and "ROOTDIR"